moneycoin-dev/decred-wallet-gui/README.md

 # decred-wallet
 Decred Wallet GUI is a front end built in Java using the Canvas with an OpenGL pipeline for rendering graphics.
-All components are made using Graphics2D and images where required, this gives us full flexability to create anything we want without the limitations of swing or other frameworks.
+All components are made using Graphics2D and images where required, this gives us full flexibility to create anything we want without the limitations of swing or other frameworks.

 ####Index:
 * [Downloads](#download-binaries)